brianm/dx/README.md

 WebSockets are a pain compared to HTTP, and they are the natural thing to use.

-<strike>Option 3, expose STOMP, which is stream oriented.
-Stilts makes that
+~~Option 3, expose STOMP, which is stream oriented.
+Stilts makes that fairly reasonable.
-fairly reasonable.
 If you want TTL/Ephemeral then you connect via stomp and maintain it that way.
-This is still faily inconvenient.</strike>
+This is still faily inconvenient.~~

 ## Make ZooKeeper Storage Reasonably Efficient